Blog

 Raising interest rates — bad idea

 20 May 2022 — Yesterday, in response to rising inflation, the South African Reserve Bank raised interest rates by 50 basis points.
-Once cannot really blame the team at the SARB who voted unanimously1 in favour of raising interest rates — “The primary object of the South African Reserve Bank...
+Once cannot really blame the team at the SARB who voted unanimouslyThey differed only in the quantum — one wanted a 25 basis points increase. in favour of raising interest rates — “The primary object of the South African Reserve Bank is to protect the value of the currency in the interest of balanced and sustainable economic growth in the Republic," says South Africa’s Constitution.Image

 I’m calling BS on this ‘loadshedding’

-16 May 2022 — We can all understand “loss of generating capacity’.
-Units go out of service, the grid gets overloaded, etc. etc. But why would “loss of generating capacity” kick in only between 17h00-22h00 every day and be perfectly functioning for the other 19 hours?
-Especially as by 17h00,...
+16 May 2022 — ...why would “loss of generating capacity” kick in only between 17h00-22h00 every day and be perfectly functioning for the other 19 hours?
+Especially as by 17h00, most businesses are shutting shop for the day, turning off their heaters / air conditioners / heavy machinery?Image

 Explainer: Why does Russia now want payment in rubles?